ibm-messaging/mq-docker/README.md

 This image is primarily intended to be used as an example base image for your own MQ images.

 ## Running with the default configuration
 You can run a queue manager with the default configuration and a listener on port 1414 using the following command.
 Note that the default configuration is locked-down from a security perspective, so you will need to customize the configuration in order to effectively use the queue manager.
-For example, the following command creates and starts a queue manager called `QM1`, and maps port 1414 on the host to the MQ listener on port 1414 inside the container:
+For example, the following command creates and starts a queue manager called `QM1`, and maps port 1414 on the host to the MQ listener on port 1414 inside the container, as well as port 9443 on the host to the web console on port 9443 inside the container:

 ```
 sudo docker run \
   --env LICENSE=accept \
   --env MQ_QMGR_NAME=QM1 \
-  --volume /var/example:/var/mqm \
+  --volume /var/example:/mnt/mqm \
   --publish 1414:1414 \
+  --publish 9443:9443 \
   --detach \
   mq
 ```